How to transcribe audio to text in Microsoft

 How to transcribe video to text in Clipchamp

-3. Add the video to the timeline then select the captions tab on the property panel.
+3. Add the video to the timeline, then select the captions tab on the property panel.

-4. Select the audio language and check the box to filter profanity in the popup window.
+4. Select the audio language and check the box to filter profanity in the pop-up window.

 Image of a user downloading a transcript of their captions as an SRT file.

-3 ideas to use AI video to text transcription in Clipchamp
+Five ideas to use AI video to text transcription in Clipchamp

-• Transform YouTube videos, Reels, and video podcasts into videos with stylish subtitles and reuse the transcript for your video SEO needs.
+• Transform YouTube videos, Reels, and video podcasts into videos with stylish subtitles and reuse the transcript for video SEO needs.

 • Polish meeting clips with AI captions to make them easy to skim and review for teams, and attach the video transcript for accessibility.